-For a true private island experience, book a stay at the W Maldives.
+For a true private island experience, book a stay at the W Maldives – Click here to see more photos of the stunning resort.
 This resort has its own private island called Gaathafushi which is just five minutes away by speedboat.
 Guests can enjoy an exclusive private dinner on the powdery sands of this island.
 Private dinners start at $800 for a couple and include the speedboat and all drinks and food.
 Other dining options offered here include dinner on the W’s private yacht aptly called Escape, a private dinner in fire beach (surrounding by huge burning tiki torches), as well as an in-retreat private BBQ or candlelit dinner set-up for you in your own villa.

 The One and Only Reethi Rah

 Reethi Rah have mastered the art of a luxury sandbank dinner.
 The experience includes a beautiful beachfront setup complete with fresh flowers, glowing lanterns, and exquisite tableware.
 A personal chef is there to delight you with delectable canopies and a personalized meal that caters to your tastes and dietary requirements.
 The dishes will be paired with fine wines and champagne, or fresh handcrafted juices and mocktails.
 A must for couples seeking a little romantic hideaway at night.
 Click here to see photos and the current rates for One and Only Reethi Rah.

 While many people who visit the Maldives chose to stay in their resort for the duration of their trip, venturing out into Male Island, or another nearby local island can prove to be a beautiful culture experience.
 These excursions really allow you to view another side of the Maldives, and glimpse into the lives of locals.